 WHERE THERE’S SMOKE, THERE’S FIRE

-Although it’s a little late for vacation season, because it is getting cooler (and darker earlier), a roaring blaze in the backyard fire pit may sound like a good idea.
-As a public service, we thought we’d give all you happy campers a surprising and useful piece of information: campfires can be hot, even when you can’t see flames.
+We enjoyed an uncharacteristically cool July evening last night, making a roaring blaze in the backyard fire pit sound like a good idea.
+That reminded me to provide, as a public service, a surprising and useful piece of information: campfires can be hot, even when you can’t see flames.

 Now, you may say, “this is transpicuously obvious!” (especially if you have an excellent command of vocabulary), but alas, this is not necessarily so.
 Ask the Morrises of Texas.
 They went camping at beautiful Goliad State Park, taking over a campsite which had been recently vacated by another camper.
 Their 3-year old wandered into the campfire ring, where the child was burned.
 Not being folks to look in a mirror and ask why they hadn’t supervised an inquisitive child who was exploring a strange and exciting new location, the Morrises sued the Parks and Wildlife Department for not making sure the campfire pit was cold, and the previous camper for not putting her fire completely out.